-Popular Nigerian singer, Olamide stays here as well as a host of other celebrities in Nigeria.
-For fun life, Ikeja City Mall, located close to the area, creates an avenue for people to catch some fun.
+Popular Nigerian singer, Olamide, used to stay here as well as a host of other Nigerian celebrities.
+For a fun life, Ikeja City Mall, located close to the area, creates an avenue for people to catch some fun.

-This place is proximal to the Lagos International airport, so it is among Lagos’s popular areas.
+This place is proximal to the Lagos International airport, so it is among Lagos’s most popular areas.

 Its closeness to the Third Mainland Bridge is another advantage for people working on the Island.